bdusell/jitsu/README.md

 <i>Ad nauseam</i>.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
-String and array functions have reasonable behavior on edge cases.
+String and array functions have reasonable behavior on edge cases (no more "empty needle" errors).
 The HTTP request and response APIs are unified under an object-oriented interface.
-You can focus on developing your application rather than dealing with the surprises PHP throws your way.
+You can focus on developing your application rather than coping with PHP's unhelpful default behavior.

 Including the file `lib/autoload.php` sets up [PSR-4](http://www.php-fig.org/psr/psr-4/)-compliant auto-loading for the